Ultimate Travel Guide to Tusheti, Georgia

 Generally there are walks you can take that lead straight out of the gate!

-There’s also a tourism office in Omalo which has maps and lots handy info.
+There’s also a visitor centre in Omalo which has maps and lots handy info.

 One of my favourite walks, from the village of Dartlo, was the short hike up the hill to the hamlet of Kvavlo, where we discovered abandoned buildings, stunning views, great photo opps and a lovely place to stop for a coffee!